kaievns/the-log/posts/lead/drafts/people-management-101.md

 When we're facing a tense situation our fight or flight response kicks in, and the natural way to think about the situation is that you have basically two
 options: either let it slide, or challenge the other person.
-And that is how monkeys sort things out.
+And that is precisely how monkeys sort things out.
 You, as a bit more evolved mammal, don't have to do either of them.

 There is a third option, it is called the _assertive_ mode of interaction.
 You neither flee nor challenge.
 You offer your perspective, reiterate your